MarcinSwierczynski/marcinos.github.com/_posts/2012-11-11-schema-design-in-mongodb.markdown

 In one to one relation you can ask yourself three questions.

-**How often will I use the data?** If the data won't be used often in a single piece, you probably should separate it into two documents.
+**How often will I use the data?** If the data won't be used often as a single piece, you probably should separate it into two documents.

 **How big is the data?** If the data size exceeds 16 MB then it's a no brainer - you need to separate it.
 Also, when the data is big, however under 16 MB, but you constantly update only a part of it, it probably makes sense to separate it as well to avoid update overhead.
 Of course, it's also important here to think about how the data will grow up in the future.